-ArianeGroup (hereinafter referred to as our or the "Company") considers its image and reputation as precious assets, therefore ArianeGroup is committed to conducting business in a clean and ethical manner according to the highest standards of honesty, integrity, transparency and professional excellence.
-These values, shared by all employees of ArianeGroup and its Subsidiaries (hereafter referred to as "employees" or "ArianeGroup's employees"), constitute key factors of long-term success and are expressed in ArianeGroup' Ethics Charter.
+ArianeGroup (hereinafter referred to as "our" or the "Company") considers its image and reputation as precious assets, therefore ArianeGroup is committed to conducting business according to the highest standards of honesty, integrity, transparency and professional excellence.
+These values, shared by all employees of ArianeGroup and its Subsidiaries (hereafter referred to as "Employees") constitute key factors of long-term success and are expressed in our Ethics Charter.